We exist to glorify God by helping students take the next step in their relationship with Christ.

 Generation180|Sunday School meets at all three Highland Campuses!

-Wausau: Sunday School is divided up into 4 different classes: grades 6-7 (held in room B12 and taught by Tim and Pamela), grade 8 (held in room B11 and taught by Doug and Tarisa), grades 9-10 (held in room B2 and taught by Matt and Lee), and grades 11-12 (held in room B6 and taught by Jason and Stacey).
+Wausau: Sunday School is divided up into 4 different classes: grades 6-7 (held in room B12 and taught by Mike or Mr. Z!), grade 8 (held in room B11 and taught by Doug and Tarisa), grades 9-10 (held in room B2 and taught by Matt and Lee), and grades 11-12 (held in room B6 and taught by Jason and Stacey).

 Weston: Sunday School is a combined middle and senior high school.
-This class is held in the Weston Youth Room and taught by Josh and Elizabeth.
+This class is held in the Weston Youth Room and taught by Chris.

 Marathon: Sunday School is a combined middle and senior high school.
 This class is held in the Marathon Youth Room and taught by Andy and Tammie.

 Generation180|Special Events are held in addition to regular Wednesday night Generation180 programming, there are also special events throughout the year.
 These special events are an excellent time to invite friends.
 Check for the most current G180 activities schedule at the Connection Point at each campus for upcoming times and locations for special events.